-Heartworms in dogs are a frightening threat, but a natural heartworm treatment for dogs is safer.
+Heartworms in dogs are a frightening.
 I want to share the herbs I wished I'd known about when my dog tested positive.

 Some years ago a handsome Golden Retriever adopted me by showing up at my door and refusing to leave.

 Not being able to find his owner, we added him to our family and loved him dearly.